sous-chefs/docker/README.md

 Then, set the `storage_driver` attribute of this cookbook to `devicemapper` (please note lack of dash).

+### Ubuntu 14.04 Package Installation via Docker PPA

+By default, this cookbook will use the docker.io package from Ubuntu 14.04's repository.
+To use the Docker PPA package, just set the repo_url attribute to the Docker PPA URL. e.g. `node.set['docker']['package']['repo_url'] = 'https://get.docker.io/ubuntu'`

 ## Attributes

 ### Installation/System Attributes